Man-to-Ware

 What is the man-to-goods principle?

-The man-to-goods principle represents a picking method.
-Here, the goods are provided statically.
-The picker must therefore independently go to the storage location of the goods, remove them and bring them back to the picking location.
+The man-to-goods principle is a picking method.
+The goods are provided statically.
+The picker must therefore go to the storage location of the goods independently, remove them and bring them back to the picking location.

-Man-to-goods picking is particularly suitable for small orders with low volume and weight.
-This is due to the fact that most of the time the goods are removed without any tools and are not transported to the picker.
-But man-to-goods picking is also often used for rush orders, as it can almost always be used spontaneously and quickly.
+Man-to-goods picking is particularly suitable for small orders with low volumes and weights.
+This is because the goods are usually removed without any aids and are not transported to the order picker.
+However, man-to-goods picking is also often used for rush orders, as it can almost always be used spontaneously and quickly.

 What are the advantages and disadvantages of man-to-goods picking?